Benjamin Watson: Personal life

 Watson is married to Kirsten Vaughn Watson, who grew up in Baton Rouge.
 Vaughn was a multisport athlete at Episcopal High School.
 Her grandfather, Isaac Greggs, was the longtime band director at Southern University.
 Her father Percy Vaughn, is from New Orleans and a Southern University graduate.
 Her mom, Audree, attended Louisiana State University.

 Vaughn and Watson married in 2005 after his rookie NFL year.
 Together they have seven children, including one set of twins.
-Watson is a devout Christian who is known for being outspoken about his faith.
+In 2013, Watson said he became a Christian at the age of five or six.

 Benjamin has a younger brother, Asa, who was signed by the New England Patriots on May 10, 2014, but was released before the season started.

 Following the events in Ferguson, Missouri, Watson wrote a Facebook post on the issue of race in America that was "liked" on Facebook more than 850,000 times.
 The post received national attention.

 On November 17, 2015, Watson released a book, Under Our Skin: Getting Real About Race--And Getting Free From the Fears and Frustrations That Divide Us, with Tyndale House Publishers.

-Watson opposes abortion and spoke at the 2017 March for Life.
+Watson opposes abortion and spoke at the March for Life in 2017 and 2024.
 In 2020, he executive produced and partially financed a movie called Divided Hearts of America on the topic of abortion featuring former Presidential candidate Ben Carson and niece of Martin Luther King Jr., Alveda King.

 In 2018, Watson won the Bart Starr Award as the NFL player who "best exemplifies outstanding character and leadership in the home, on the field, and in the community."

 Beginning in 2021, Watson serves as a college football studio analyst for the SEC Network of ESPN appearing as a staple on the network's SEC Now and SEC Football Final programs, as well as appearing on the SEC Network's live coverage of the SEC Kickoff program.